 Saving

-- For the short term.
-Typically for smaller, shorter-term goals in the near future, like saving for a large purchase or saving for an emergency.
+• For the short term.
+Typically for smaller, shorter-term goals in the near future like saving for a large purchase or for an emergency.

-- Ready access to cash.
-A savings account gives you access to cash when you need it, but many savings accounts limit how often you can take money out.
+• Ready access to cash.
+A savings account can give you access to cash when you need it.

-- Involves minimal risk.
-Your funds are insured by the Federal Deposit Insurance Corporation (FDIC) to at least $250,000.
+• Involves minimal risk.
+Your funds are insured by the Federal Deposit Insurance Corporation (FDIC) up to $250,000 per depositor, per FDIC-insured bank, per ownership category.

 Compare savings accounts